Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 Lichess tablebase has computed all positions for 7 pieces and less.

-If your internet connection is slow, tablebase can slow any move you do (the board is drawn after the tablebase is downloaded).
-Even if moves you download are cached (so moves for any positions are downlaod only once), you might want to disable tablebases in that case.
+Note: if your internet connection is slow, tablebase can slow any move you do (the board is drawn after the tablebase is downloaded).
+Even if moves you download are cached (moves for any unique position are downlaod only once), you might want to disable tablebases in that case.

 This tutorial described the main function of nocheto application.
-But there are still many functions, which were not mentioned, like opening browser, configuration of the interface, client application etc. See the help and options for more information.
+But there are still many functions, which were not mentioned, like opening browser, configuration of the interface, client application and many others.
+See the help and options for more information.